Dolby Digital: Dolby Digital Surround EX

-It provides an economical and backwards-compatible means for 5.1 soundtracks to carry a sixth, center back surround channel for improved localization of effects.
+It provides an economical and backwards-compatible means for 5.1 soundtracks to carry a sixth, center-back surround channel for improved localization of effects.
 The extra surround channel is matrix encoded onto the discrete left surround and right surround channels of the 5.1 mix, much like the front center channel on Dolby Pro Logic encoded stereo soundtracks.
-The result can be played without loss of information on standard 5.1 systems, or played in 6.1 or 7.1 on systems with Surround EX decoding and added speakers.
+The result can be played without loss of information on standard 5.1 systems or played in 6.1 or 7.1 on systems with Surround EX decoding and added speakers.
 A number of DVDs have a Dolby Digital Surround EX audio option.

-The theater version of Dolby Digital Surround EX was introduced in 1999, when Dolby and Skywalker Sound, a division of Lucasfilm Ltd., co-developed Dolby Digital Surround EX™ for the release of Star Wars: Episode I – The Phantom Menace.
+The theater version of Dolby Digital Surround EX was introduced in 1999, Dolby Laboratories collaborated with THX, a division of Lucasfilm Ltd., to create the new sound system Dolby Digital Surround EX™ for the release of Star Wars: Episode I – The Phantom Menace.
 Dolby Digital Surround EX has since been used on the DVD releases of the Star Wars prequel and original trilogies.